HyperGAN/HyperGAN/configuration/README.md

 `conv [filters] (options)`

 A convolution.
-Average pool and stride are applied if they are set.
-For example: `conv [filters] filter=5 avg_pool=2 stride=1` will run set stride to 1 and run avg\_pool of 2 with a filter size of 5.
+Stride is applied if it is set.
+For example: `conv [filters] filter=5 stride=1` will run set stride to 1 and with a filter size of 5.

 ### deconv

 `deconv [filters] (options)`

-Set stride=2 to double the width and height of your tensor.
+Doubles the width and height of your tensor.
+Called conv2d_transpose in literature

 ### resize\_conv